MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

-## Welcome to GitHub Pages
+# Android Event App

-You can use the [editor on GitHub](https://github.com/MelodyOfAdalyn/MelodyOfAdalyn.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+## Introduction

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Welcome to the Android App!
+The primary purpose of the app is to allow the user to monitor, add, or remove apps.
+Originally, it was created and mainly functioned as a display then an interactive piece.
+Now, the user is able to login into the app through Firebase and navigate the app in order to add or remove events froma list.
+Along with view account information within the settings page.

 ### Markdown